 Now you know basic blockchain strengths and how to leverage them.
 As you can see, it has many applications across all kinds of businesses, even though it’s not applicable everywhere.
 If your innovative business idea includes launching a new cryptocurrency, you can consider an ICO as a source of funding.

 Be wary that although the ICO success stories are spectacular, it’s not exactly a breeze.
 You can always shoot us a message or email if you’re still confused about how to use blockchain for your business.
-And stay tuned for more blockchain-related articles.
+And if you’d like to see how an ICO can be built on the Ethereum platform, head on here.